metno/emep-ctm/Subrun.rst

     lf_src(4)%species="nox ",
     lf_src(4)%sector=8,

-    ! lf_src(1)%DOMAIN = 370, 420, 270, 320, !which domain to include in output.
+    ! lf_set%DOMAIN = 370, 420, 270, 320, !which domain to include in output.
 Will save disk, but not CPU to reduce.

 If one wants to include many species, sectors and res values, without writing one entry per source, one can use the following syntax: